manish-andankar/Alpha-White-Label-Lead-Generator/README.md

 | 4 | Wallet Connect Success Opt-In| Wallet Connect is successful | User Info, Opt-In | Provide User Info, Opt-In is Checked, Click Wallet Connect Button | User Navigates to Result Page, with a *Success Message*. |
 | 4 | Wallet Connect Success Opt-Out| Wallet Connect is successful | User Info, Opt-Out | Provide User Info, Opt-In is Checked, Click Wallet Connect Button | User Navigates to Result Page, with a *Success Message*, followed by *Opt-in CTA Message* and Checkbox to Opt-In. |
 | 5 | Wallet Connect Failure | Wallet Connect fails | User Info, Opt-Out | Provide User Info with email *a@a.com*, Opt-In is *UNCHECKED*, Click Wallet Connect Button | User Navigates to Result Page, with a *Failure Message*, and page shows *Naviage to Home Button*|

+### Deliverable
+  - Completed Code is checked in to the repository with a *unique folder name* that indicates your contribution.
+  - Web application deployed on Vercel and link shared in a text file checked in with the name *web_app_url* under the folder *deliverables* within your *unique folder*.
+  - Mobile application files for iOS and Android that are installable on an Apple or Android device and runs successfully on those devices.
+  - Documentation & Video Demo under the folder *documentation* within your *unique folder*.